 Code with Claude 2026: Three New Features

 On May 6, 2026, Anthropic held the San Francisco stop of its Code with Claude developer conference.
 Three new capabilities shipped alongside the event.
-A London stop followed on May 19; Tokyo is scheduled for June 10.
+A London stop followed on May 19, adding two enterprise security features (covered below).
+Tokyo is scheduled for June 10.

 Dreaming — Research Preview